Celebrating 57 Years of Service!

 Lublin

 A historic center of Jewish learning, Lublin was home to one of Europe’s most influential yeshivot and a vibrant Jewish community.
-Today, we reflect on its legacy while confronting the profound loss and lasting memory left by the Holocaust.
+Today, we reflect on its legacy while confronting the profound loss and lasting memory left by the Holocaust, including a visit to Majdanek, one of the most preserved concentration camps.

 Łańcut